Internet for All

 Lower prices

-Broadband Usage Will Keep Growing Post-Pandemic
+Broadband Usage Keeps Growing

 Average broadband consumption per household.